maehler/phd-thesis/markdown/chapter1.5.md

 The expression of the genes associated with genetic variants can then be used to investigate protein expression and perhaps to examine a subset of a protein interaction network in order to obtain a more complete picture of the emergence of phenotypes.
 In a meta-dimensional analysis, data from different layers are combined into a simultaneous analysis in order to consider multiple relationships at the same time, as opposed to the multi-staged analysis approach.
 For an in-depth review of data integration see [@Ritchie2015].

-![The different types of regulatory layers and how they can interact in order to give rise to complex traits.
-Genetic information is transferred to downstream layers through transcription into RNA.
-This in turn is translated into protein.
-Proteins then act together in order to produce and modify metabolites, as well as interacting with RNA and the DNA to regulate transcription.
-All this, together with environmental factors, give rise to phenotypes; some more complex than others.](figures/data_integration.pdf){#fig:integration width=100%}

 In @sec:complexity, we mention that it is not feasible to do an exhaustive search for combinatorial effects.
 This problem could get even worse when including more data, but at the same time, more data can also help mitigate these issues.